 "In the past, medical errors were thought to be the result of individuals behaving badly.
 We blamed the doctor who ordered the wrong treatment, the pharmacist who dispensed the wrong dose, or the nurse who gave the medication to the wrong patient.
 This idea that adverse events were due to bad people led to a “deny and defend” culture among healthcare professionals and prevented progress on patient safety.
 Today, we know better.
 We know that medical errors are largely the result of bad systems of care delivery, not individual providers."

 Reconciling Healthcare with High Reliability

 The Safety Learning System™ is rooted in high reliability engineering.
 The intent of the Safety Learning System™ is to create reliable systems of care ensuring the four rights of healthcare: right person, right place, right time, right provider.

 Our Safety Learning System™ increases situational awareness among participants to notice organizational barriers that allow for harm to be caused everyday.

 Deference to Expertise

 Deference to expertise is most simply a respect for professional knowledge regardless of hierarchy.
-We honour this principle throughout the entire process.
+We honor this principle throughout the entire process.

 Commitment to Resilience

-Care providers are directly involved in this work allowing them the opportunity to change the system so it works for them in the hopes of reducing provider burnout.
+Care providers are directly involved in this work giving them the opportunity to change the system so it works for them in the hopes of reducing provider burnout.